 In recent years, poke has become hugely popular ticking all the healthy-eating dietary boxes with each bowl containing a lean protein, healthy fat and gluten-free grains.
 And now we have a vegan poke too.

 This vegan version ticks all my boxes.
 Inspired by a sesame watermelon poke recipe I found on Bon Appetite, my sesame miso watermelon poke takes a few shortcuts by omitting any grilling or marinade reduction relying on curing instead.
 I found a few hours in the fridge was more than enough to create flavour-packed watermelon with a soft outer and contrasting bitey centre.
 I used miso instead of tahini but that’s simply a matter of taste.
 I also subbed out traditional rice for more protein-dense quinoa.
 Perfectly suited to my current hands-off cooking philosophy, this poke bowl is bursting with delicious umami-ness and sweetness.
 If you like un-cooking, you are going to love this.

-This sesame miso watermelon poke is an effortless combination of sweet watermelon and umami loaded sesame and miso.
+This vegan poke bowl is an effortless combination of sweet watermelon and umami loaded sesame and miso.
 A simple and quick vegan lunch.

 - 1/4 cup rice vinegar

 - 2 tbs sesame oil

 - 2 tbs tamari